iamPavan17/iamPavan17/README.md

 ## Hi 👋, I'm Pavan S

-A passionate and dedicated front-end engineer from India with 3 years of experience designing and developing interactive user interfaces for websites and web applications.
+A passionate and dedicated front-end engineer from India with 3 years of experience, designing and developing interactive user interfaces for websites and web applications.

 ## Skills